nordic-rse/nordic-rse.github.io/content/join.md

 You’ll find us in the #nordic-rse channel on the https://coderefinery.org/chat/.

-If you're new to Zulip, check out https://coderefinery.github.io/manuals/chat/ to get started.
+If you're new to Zulip, check out [our Zulip manual](https://coderefinery.github.io/manuals/chat/) to get started.

 ### Discover our events